sdercolin/vlabeler/README.md

 There are more settings folded as `Advanced settings`, or provided by the labelers/plugins, please check them out if you need more customization.

+## Start quick edit

+Some labelers support the `Quick edit` feature, which allows you to start editing with only single file or folder as input.
+The other settings are automatically set by the labeler.

+You can click the item in the `Quick Edit` list in the start page and select the file or folder to start quick edit.

+In a project that is created through quick edit:

+- auto export is enabled by default, means when you save the project, the label file is saved automatically
+- when you start quick edit repeatedly, project file might be silently overwritten
+- the saved labeler settings are used, except for some items that are configured to certain values for quick edit by the author of the labeler
+- you may still change some of the settings in `File` -> `Project settings...`

 ## Available keyboard/mouse actions